Community and utility efforts to replace lead service lines

 Pittsburgh Water and Sewer Authority (PWSA) was required to begin replacing LSLs on the public side in June 2016.
 The utility began development of a Lead Water Service Line Program in October 2016; the program includes identifying LSLs and assisting property owners that want to coordinate private and public side replacement.
 The Pittsburgh Urban Redevelopment Authority offers property owners loans up to $10,000 at 3% interest to assist with the cost of private side replacement.
 Property owners can search an interactive map on PWSA's website to check service line material on the public and private side.
 In May 2017, PWSA halted partial replacements.

-Racine Water Utility has begun a pilot program to replace the full LSL, partly funded by Wisconsin DNR.
-Eligible homeowners can receive up to $2,500 if they voluntarily replace their LSL.
+Racine Water Utility instituted a private lead service lateral rebate program to replace the full LSL, partly funded by Wisconsin DNR.
+Eligible homeowners can receive up to $3,000 towards the cost of replacement.
 The city estimates 11,000 LSLs remain in the system.

 The Rockford Water Division encourages eligible property owners with an LSL to coordinate with the Water Division to replace the LSL on public and private property at the same time.
 Additionally, the City launched an interactive map to provide information about the location of LSLs to residents and business owners.
 The map displays if the service line materials is lead, non-lead, or if there is no information for the public and private side of the line.

 In 2018, the city of Saginaw received a Pilot Water Infrastructure Grant from the state Department of Environmental Quality to develop an inventory of LSLs in the water system and replace the lines.
 The city is determining service line through a preliminary records review followed by onsite investigations.
 For replacements, Saginaw is starting in areas with planned construction projects and is moving towards establishing a schedule for replacement of all LSLs per the state Lead and Copper Rule.